Raphs24/pdsnd_github/README.md

 Note: Gender and year of birth data only avaiable for NYC and Chicago

 ### Credits
-Credit to Udacity in providing the coding template, project workspace, three cities dataset and also the guides or steps throughout this project as part of the RMIT Nanodegree program - Programming for Data Science with Python.
+Credit to Udacity in providing the coding template, project workspace, three cities dataset and also guidelines or steps throughout this project as part of the RMIT Nanodegree program - Programming for Data Science with Python.